dane-anderson/ainvest/README.md

 AInvest represents a shift from:

-**data dashboards → decision systems**
+> dashboards → decision systems

-The long-term goal is to build AI systems that:
+The goal is to build tools that:

 - ingest complex financial data
 - reason over it
-- and output clear, actionable intelligence
+- output clear, actionable insight

-similar to internal tooling used at quantitative firms.
+similar to internal tools used at quantitative firms.

 ---

 ## ⚠️ Disclaimer

-For educational and informational purposes only.
-Not financial advice.
+For educational purposes only.
+Not financial advice